18F/before-you-ship/_pages/ato/ssp.md

 ### Tips

-* Remember that the reviewer knows nothing about your system, and likely isn't even technical.
+* Remember that the reviewer knows nothing about your system, and likely doesn't have software development background.
 The purpose of the SSP is to get the entire system and everything security-related around it into the brain of the reviewer.
 * Filling out the SSP is hard, and will likely be the most time-consuming part of the ATO process.
 * Work with your Infrastructure Lead to complete the SSP.
 * Sections 9, 10, and 13 are the hard/important ones to fill out.
 Focus on these first.